cs-chan/Total-Text-Dataset/README.md

 ## Feedback
 Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to
 `chngcheekheng at gmail.com`or `cs.chan at um.edu.my`.

+### Copyright
+The Total-Text database is free to the academic community for research purpose usage only.

+Copyright 2018, Multimedia Signal Processing Lab, University of Malaya.